 Final Thoughts: Tax-Loss Harvesting for All

-For those just starting to save and invest, tax-loss harvesting may seem like a far-off thing, some tax-avoidance tool designed to help rich investors get richer at the noninvesting taxpayer’s expense.
-But harvesting your tax losses is income- and class-neutral.
-It’s open to everyone should they need it.
+For those just starting to save and invest, tax-loss harvesting may seem like a far-off thing, some tax-avoidance tool designed to help rich investors get richer at the non-investing taxpayer’s expense.
+But harvesting your tax losses is a strategy that is open to everyone — and you should use it.

-Someday you might be fortunate enough to put the strategy to work.
-Right now, I’m doing a little tax-loss harvesting myself with the help of my financial adviser, albeit with mixed feelings.
-I have no capital gains to report this year, just losses.
-I’m using the strategy’s fourth and lowest stage — or the one that offers the least tax-savings bang for the buck.
-And I’m not sure about getting back into stocks, even if prices fall further.
-Well, at least I know I can write off $3,000 each year well into the 2020s.
+Right now, I’m doing a little tax-loss harvesting myself with the help of my financial advisor, albeit with mixed feelings.
+I have no capital gains to report this year, just losses, so I’m using the strategy’s fourth and lowest stage — or the one that offers the least tax-savings bang for the buck.